dustinpfister/blog_posts/_posts/lodash_sum.md

 In this post I was using lodash 4.17.10

 ## 2 - Using lodash to add up a sum

+So there are a number of methods in lodash that can be used to add up a sum, such as \_.sum which can be used to quickly add up the numbers of an array.
+In addition summation can also easily be done with methods like \_.reduce, and \_.forEach.
+However in this post I will be focuising on methods like \_.sum, and \_.sumBy.

 ## 2.1 - \_.sum